satori-stan/CarND-Behavioral-Cloning-P3/writeup.md

 * TAN is the tangent of the angle.
 * ATAN is the inverse tangent of the angle.

-This formula was derived by assuming a vector X with given magnitude and angle can be calculated as the sum of another vector Y and a third one Z. The angle of X is the steering angle.
-The magnitude of X can be derived by choosing a point along the steering direction.
-The magnitude of Z is the distance between cameras and its angle is zero.
-With this information, the magnitude and angle of the missing vector Y can be calculated.
+This formula was derived by combining cartesian and polar coordinates to match the known variables and derive the missing ones.
+The calculation was characterized as the subtraction of two vectors for which angle and magnitude is known (the steering and camera offset) to find the missing vector's angle.

 ![A single vector with magnitude and angle can be calculated as the sum of two other vectors][image7]